gpxl/gerlandopiro.com/_posts/2015-08-10-lessons-in-launching-a-physical-product.md

 *   Your product launch is just the beginning
 *   Launch before you&#39;re ready (in reality you&#39;ll never be fully prepared)
 *   Launch small to work out the kinks
-*   Seek advice from more experienced vendors
+*   Seek advice from people with experience
-*